pvasek/kudu-wiki/Diagnostic-Log-Stream.md

 ## Using /logstream

-By simply connecting to <kudu-service-url>/logstream, you will be able to get the live streaming of traces.
+By simply connecting to <kudu-service-url>/logstream (preferably using a tool like curl), you will be able to get the live streaming of traces.
 The /logstream watches (FileSystemWatcher) all the log/txt files changes under /LogFiles and its sub folders.

 To scope the live traces to certain providers/folders, you may additional specify the path.